Zander Hollander

 Zander Hollander (March 24, 1923 – April 11, 2014) was an American sportswriter, journalist, editor and archivist.

-Many years before the internet and unfinished cable television system emerged, Hollander served as a prolific supplier of encyclopedias on every major sport.
-At this point, he edited, wrote or packaged around 300 books over a professional career that spanned 45 years.
+He served as a prolific supplier of encyclopedias on every major sport, editing, writing or packaging nearly 300 books over a professional career that spanned 45 years.

 Born as Alexander Hollander in Brooklyn, New York, he grew up in Far Rockaway, Queens.
 At age 14, he found his emerging sports ability writing columns for a neighborhood newspaper, and then in high school, he wrote for the Long Island Daily Press and the New York World-Telegram.
 He later attended Queens College but left to serve in the Army Air Forces, assigned to an Army newspaper in Hawaii.
 After his discharge, he enrolled at City College of New York but did not graduate.